Ancient Art Midwifery® Contributors and Mentors

 Dr. Sarah Buckley is a medical physician and author of the best-selling book Gentle Birth, Gentle Mothering and the report Hormonal Physiology of Childbearing.
 We have been honored to host Dr. Buckley at several conferences.

 Patricia Edmonds trained at Northwestern School of Practical Midwifery in Portland, Oregon in 1977.
-She is one of the founding mothers of the Oregon Midwifery Council.
-Though Patricia considered retirement, she continues to support women as a midwife.
-We are honored to host her regularly as she teaches a variety of topics.
+She was one of the founding mothers of the Oregon Midwifery Council.
+Patricia supported women as a midwife up until her death in 2023.
+We are honored to have hosted her regularly as she taught a variety of topics.

 Henci Goer, award-winning medical writer and internationally known speaker, is an acknowledged expert on evidence-based maternity care.
 She is the author of Obstetric Myths Versus Research Realities and the follow-up Optimal Care in Childbirth: The Case for a Physiologic Approach as well as The Thinking Woman’s Guide to a Better Birth, as well as consumer education pamphlets and academic periodicals; and she guest posts on Lamaze International’s Science & Sensibility.